 My streetfishing setup in Amsterdam

-I use this fishing setup for all predatory fish there (Perch, Pike, Zander):
+I use this setup for all predatory fish – Perch, Pike, Zander – when fishing in Amsterdam:

 - Rod: Savage Gear SG2 Medium Game, length: 221 cm, casting weight: 12 – 35 g